Allen-Tildesley/examples/GUIDE.md

 The results are generally in good agreement with the canonical ensemble test runs.
-The most significant discrepancies are in the heat capacities at the lowest two temperatures, which reflects the poor sampling of the canonical ensemble program (with these basic MC moves), and (probably to a lesser extent) the WL sampling problems about to be discussed.
+The most significant discrepancies are in the heat capacities at the lowest two temperatures, which reflects the poor sampling of the canonical ensemble program (with these basic MC moves), and (probably to a lesser extent) the sampling problems about to be discussed.

 This particular test run illustrated one drawback of the simplest Wang-Landau implementation: two low-lying energies (corresponding to _q_=38 and 39 square-well interactions) were discovered